 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. coefficient results in 0.00437 (kg $C_2F_6$ /ton AL)/AE min/cel per day), B.5.2.
-Have conservative assumptions been used when calculating the baseline emissions? /1/ DR As the AM0030 established for Tier 3 an uncertainty of +/- 15%.
-The baseline emissions calculation consider - 15% and the project emission consider + 15% of the slope measurement.
-Hence, the following values result: Baseline emissions: 0.034 (kg CF4/ton Al)/(AE min/cel per day) and 0.00241 (kg C2F6 /ton Al)/AE min/cel day). ОК B.5.3.
-Are uncertainties in the baseline emission estimates properly addressed? /1/ DR The Baseline emissions pre tonne of aluminium produced according formula (1) of AM0030 was considered in the baseline calculations as 0.235 (t CO 2 /tAl).
+Final Concl.
+Baseline emissions: 0.034 (kg CF4/ton Al)/(AE min/cel per day) and 0.00241 (kg C2F6 /ton Al)/AE min/cel day).
+B.5.3.
+Are uncertainties in the baseline emission estimates properly addressed? /1/ DR The Baseline emissions pre tonne of aluminium produced according formula (1) of AM0030 (version 01) was considered in the baseline calculations as 0.235 (t CO 2 /tAl).
 However, in the table 8 section B.6.2 of PDD, this figure was mentioned as 0.65(t CO 2 /tAl), the value of IAI Survey for PFPB technology.
 DNV request a correction of this.
 CL-8 OK B.6.
 Calculation of GHG Emission Reductions - Leakage It is assessed whether leakage emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
 B.6.1.
-Are the leakage calculations documented according to the approved methodology and in a /1/ DR No leakage is expected to occur in this type of projects.
-OK
+Are the leakage calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR No leakage is expected to occur in this type of projects.
+OK B.6.2.
+Have conservative assumptions been used when calculating the leakage emissions? /1/ DR See B.6.2 OK B.6.3.
+Are uncertainties in the leakage emission estimates properly addressed? /1/ DR See B.6.2 OK